Restaurants Often Miss The Mark On Calorie Counts

 Researchers at Tufts University in Boston were wondering the same things and set out to get some answers.
 To the skeptical among us, their results may seem surprising.
 Most of the counts they checked were off by just 10 calories.

 The researchers ordered food from 42 restaurants, including Pizza Hut, Boston Market, Olive Garden and Outback Steakhouse.
 They chose 269 different food items from appetizers to desserts.

 They then packed up the food and sent it off to a laboratory for analysis.
 The measured nutrition content covered carbohydrate, protein, fat and calories.
 Their study results appear in the current issue of the Journal of the American Medical Association.

 Of the 269 food items, 141 actually had fewer calories than stated.
-For example, Au Bon Pain's orange scone had 16 fewer calories that the 470 on the menu.
+For example, Au Bon Pain's orange scone had 16 fewer calories than the 470 on the menu.

 But as Shots has reported, the counts may not affect consumer behavior much.
 And Urban worries that without clear guidelines for accuracy, the calorie labeling won't be useful at all.

 While 10 calories off doesn't sound like much, they add up, Urban says.
 Ten calories more per day can mean one pound more per year.
 And 100 calories more per day can mean 15 more pounds at the end of a year.